Consumer medicine information

 Pregnancy and breastfeeding

-Check with your doctor if you are pregnant or breastfeeding, intend to become pregnant or breastfeed.
+Check with your doctor if you are pregnant or intend to become pregnant.
 Your doctor will discuss the possible risks and benefits of using Flucloxacillin Kabi during pregnancy.

 Check with your doctor if you are breast-feeding or plan to breast-feed.
 Your doctor will discuss the possible risks and benefits of using Flucloxacillin Kabi while breast-feeding.